 A proper tool will always be more effective than gritting your teeth through the pain and trying to soften the heels on your shoes yourself.

-Here is my top pick from Amazon that is a reasonable price:
+Here is my top pick that is a reasonable price:

 Use a shoe stretcher for 12 to 24 hours at a time, and see how quickly the heels of your new shoes often up.
 A shoe stretcher is a staple household item that will be used for years to come.